medialab/hyphe/doc/api.md

  Optionally use PhantomJS by setting `phantom_crawl` to "true" and adjust specific `phantom_timeouts` as a json object with possible keys `timeout`/`ajax_timeout`/`idle_timeout`.
  Sets simultaneously the WebEntity's status to "IN" or optionally to another valid `status` ("undecided"/"out"/"discovered").
  Optionally add a HTTP `proxy` specified as "domain_or_IP:port".
- Also optionally add known `cookies_string` with auth rights to a protected website.
+ Also optionally add known `cookies_string` with auth rights to a protected website and/or specific `user_agent`.
  Optionally use some `webarchives` by defining a json object with keys `date`/`days_range`/`option`, the latter being one of ""/"web.archive.org"/"archivesinternet.bnf.fr".
  Will use the WebEntity's startpages if it has any or use otherwise the `corpus`' "default" `startmode` heuristic as defined in `propose_webentity_startpages` (use `crawl_webentity_with_startmode` to apply a different heuristic, see details in `propose_webentity_startpages`).